anuj98/blog-post-generator/README.md

 - Fetches relevant images from Unsplash
 - Saves blog drafts as Markdown files in a GitHub repository for manual review
 - Marks processed ideas in the Google Sheet
-- Automated publishing to Medium via GitHub Actions
+- Automated publishing to Dev.to via GitHub Actions

 ## Starter Kit / Prerequisites

 To get started, you need the following installed on your local machine:

-- **Python 3.11**
+- **Python 3.12**
 - **Ollama** (for local LLM inference)
   - Install from https://ollama.com/download
   - Pull a model, e.g. `ollama pull llama2`
+  - Open Command line and run `ollama run llama2`
 - **pip** (Python package manager)
 - **Git**